microsoft/PSRule/docs/features.md

 - [Suppression][4] &mdash; Allows you to handle and keep exceptions auditable in git history.
   - **Approval** &mdash; Use [code owners][6] and [branch policy][7] concepts to control changes.
 - [Documentation][5] &mdash; Provide guidance on how to resolve detected issues.
-  - **Quick** - Use a one liner to quickly add a hint or reference on rules you build.
+  - **Quick** &mdash; Use a one liner to quickly add a hint or reference on rules you build.
-  - **Detailed** - Support for markdown allows you to provide detailed detailed guidance to resolve issues.
+  - **Detailed** &mdash; Support for markdown allows you to provide detailed detailed guidance to resolve issues.

   [1]: authoring/packaging-rules.md
   [2]: concepts/PSRule/en-US/about_PSRule_Options.md